biandratti/huginn-net/README.md

 ### Matching Quality

-passivetcp-rs provides intelligent quality scoring for all fingerprint matches, helping you assess the reliability of each detection.
+Huginn Net provides intelligent quality scoring for all fingerprint matches, helping you assess the reliability of each detection.
 The quality score is calculated based on the **distance** between observed network characteristics and known signatures.
 To achieve the best quality in matching, a rich database will be needed.